How can I confirm that my enrollment went through?

 If your camper needs to leave camp before the end of his or her scheduled day, an authorized sign-out person must report to the camp office to sign the camper out.
 The authorized adult will then be given a ‘check-out pass’ and directions to walk to the camper’s activity to claim their camper.

-If needing early pick-up, please inform us via GbGym@Berkeley.edu the day prior.
+If you are needing to pick up early, please inform us via GbGym@Berkeley.edu the day prior.
 If there is a last minute reason for early pick up, please call 510-642-5813 and inform us.
 Please park in front of Golden Bears Rec Center, and we will have a staff member escort your child to you.
 We are unable to have your camper leave early after 2:45pm.
 They will need to participate in our traditional check out procedures.

 If needing early pick-up, please inform us via firstname.lastname@example.org the day prior.
 If there is a last minute reason for early pick up, please call 510-642-5813 and inform us.
 Please park in front of the Skate Park, and we will have a staff member escort your child to you.